lane-ftw/Tailscale-Mullvad-ACL-Switcher/README.md

 #####Write-Output $aclPolicyResponse
 #####pause
 ```
+CAVEATS:
 Currently you need two versions of the script, as it's only one way.
 IE: I have one script that changes from my computer to my phone, and one that changes from my phone to my computer, I'll try to get a version that doesn't need two copies.
+You have to restart tailscale to get it to recognize the ACL changes.